-These 11 answers by a patent examiner will help you understand patent process bit better
+These 11 Answers by a Patent Examiner will help understand patent process better

-Below is the introduction of the patent examiner who hosted the AMA session:
+Below is a brief introduction of the patent examiner who hosted the AMA session:

-Topics like the benefit of switching to ‘first to file’ system, the definition of ‘published piece’ in the prior art, the future of software patents got discussed in the session.
+Topics like the benefits of switching to ‘first to file’ system, the definition of ‘published piece’ in the prior art, the future of software patents were discussed in the session.
 Here’s a rundown of top 11 questions from the session.

 Another Must Read: A 2800+ word long Definitive Guide on Google Patents Search

 1. Do you see a future where software patents do not exist?